codexmuneer/Daraz-Data-Scrapper/README.md

 # Daraz-Data-Scrapper
 Daraz data scrapper
-Done some simple scrapping tasks for learning purpose it should not be used against any website community guidelines. on first cell I had scrape daraz(ecommerce shoppiing mall like amazon) customer reviews and than applied sentiment analysis. on second cell
+Done some simple scrapping tasks, it should not be used against any website community guidelines. on first cell I had scrape daraz(ecommerce shoppiing mall like amazon) customer reviews and than applied sentiment analysis. on second cell